David of Wales

 "Do the little things in life.
 (Gwnewch y pethau bychain mewn bywyd)"

-David of Wales (Dewi Sant) was the patron saint of Wales and its greatest sixth-century monastic reformer — a bishop whose austere rule, miracles, and pastoral fire shaped Welsh Christianity for a thousand years.
+David of Wales (Dewi Sant) was the patron saint of Wales and its leading sixth-century monastic reformer — a bishop whose austere rule and preaching shaped the Welsh Church for centuries.
 At the Synod of Brefi, the ground rose beneath him as he preached and a white dove settled on his shoulder.
-His final sermon ended simply: 'Do the little things in life.'
+His final words to his monks were simple: 'Do the little things in life.'

 Life Locations